npinak/Python-Projects/README.md

 # Python-Projects
 - Python projects that I have created.
 - Run them by copying the code and pasting onto google colab.
-- If the project doesn't load then follow the instructions here: https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/issues/11 on how to get it to load properly.
+- If the project doesn't load then go here: https://nbviewer.jupyter.org/ and then copy and paste the project url onto the search bar on the website.